 I actually first began mountain biking back in 1990 when we bought bikes for my three teenage boys.
 We rode for a few years but riding on hiking trails grew old after a while and we gave it up.
 I refocused on riding mototrials (motorcycle trials) which I’d done since 1975.
 Once I discovered that mountain biking offered all the technical riding challenges of mototrials but with the addition of going fast on purpose-built flow trails and pumping/jumping in bike parks, I sold my trials motorcycle and haven’t looked back.

-In December of 2016, I created the Mountain Bike Skills Network (MTBSN), an online community of mountain bikers dedicated to helping one another develop our riding skills.
+In December of 2016, I created the Mountain Bike Skills Network Community, a Facebook Group for mountain bikers dedicated to helping one another develop our riding skills:

 My wife Robbie and I live in Northfield, MN USA where we raised our four now-grown-and-gone kids.
-My Griff Wigley Google Profile has more about me than you want to know.
+My Griff Wigley Facebook Profile has more about me than you want to know.